-17 R.C.
+15 R.C.
 2747.04(D).

-interlocutory right of appeal and the appeal must be filed within 30 days after entry of the order. $^{\rm 18}$
+interlocutory right of appeal and the appeal must be filed within 30 days after entry of the order.16

 A voluntary dismissal without prejudice of a responding party's cause of action, or part of a cause of action, that is the subject of a motion for expedited relief does not affect a moving party's right to obtain a ruling on the motion for the purpose of obtaining court costs, attorney's fees, and other litigation expenses.
-A voluntary dismissal with prejudice of a responding party's cause of action, or part of a cause of action, that is the subject of a motion for the purpose of a motion for expedited relief establishes that the moving party prevailed on the motion for the purpose of awarding court costs, attorney's fees, and other litigation expenses.19
+A voluntary dismissal with prejudice of a responding party's cause of action, or part of a cause of action, that is the subject of a motion for expedited relief establishes that the moving party prevailed on the motion for the purpose of awarding court costs, attorney's fees, and other litigation expenses.17

-If the court grants a motion for expedited relief, the court must award reasonable attorney's fees, court costs, and other reasonable litigation expenses to the moving party.
-The court must not fail to award, or reduce an award of, attorney's fees, court costs, and other reasonable litigation expenses on the grounds that the representation of the moving party was undertaken on a pro bono or contingent basis.20 If the court denies a motion for expedited relief, and finds that the motion was frivolous conduct, the court, after the disposition of any appeal affirming the court's ruling on the motion, must award to the responding party reasonable attorney's fees, court costs, and other reasonable litigation expenses incurred in responding to the motion.21
+If the court grants a motion for expedited relief, the court must award reasonable attorney's fees, court costs, and other reasonable litigation expenses to the moving party.18 If the court denies a motion for expedited relief, and finds that the motion was frivolous conduct, the court, after the disposition of any appeal affirming the court's ruling on the motion, must award to the responding party reasonable attorney's fees, court costs, and other reasonable litigation expenses incurred in responding to the motion.19